-The lactic acid found in yogurt can help with smoothing out rough, dry skin and to get rid of dead skin that can get stuck in the pores.
-Yogurt can provide an anti-aging factor to your home-made facial mask as well as combating acne prone skin due to its anti–bacterial and anti-fungal properties.
+The lactic acid found in yogurt can help with smoothing out rough, dry skin.
+It helps to get rid of dead skin that can get stuck in the pores.
+Yogurt can also provide an anti-aging factor to your home-made facial mask as well as combating acne prone skin due to its anti–bacterial and anti-fungal properties.

-If you want a natural anti-aging compound, strawberries are somewhere at the top of the list with their abundance of vitamin C and other antioxidants that provide skin brightening properties according to Trevor Cates, a licensed naturopathic physician in Park City, Utah and author of several books including Clean Skin from Within.1 By the way, if you don’t like to use strawberries or are allergic to them then you can try substituting for half a cup of cubed watermelon instead.
+If you want a natural anti-aging compound, strawberries are somewhere at the top of the list.
+Strawberries have an abundance of vitamin C and other antioxidants that provide skin brightening properties according to Trevor Cates, a licensed naturopathic physician in Park City, Utah and author of several books including Clean Skin from Within.1 If you don’t like to use strawberries or are allergic to them then you can try substituting for half a cup of cubed watermelon instead.